Phil9219/Phil9219/README.md

 - 🏃   I’m currently working on my first own Project
 - 💻   I started coding 2 month ago
-- 📌   I´m looking for people and companies to lern from
+- 📌   I´m looking for people and companies to learn from